franjavi-upct-es/Brain_Tumor_MRI/README.md

 which up-weights minority classes in the loss.

+### Domain Adaptation & Robustness

+Medical models often suffer from performance degradation when applied to data from different hospitals or scanners (domain shift).
+To address this, we implemented a **Fine-Tuning protocol with Custom Hybrid Loss**.

+When adapting to an external binary dataset (Tumor/No Tumor) without losing multi-class capabilities, we optimize:

+1. **Preservation:** Keep the learned features for Glioma/Meningioma/Pituitary.
+2. **Sensitivity:** Penalize the `no_tumor` logit heavily when an external source indicates "Abnormality", regardless of the specific tumor type.

 ### Calibration

-Neural networks tend to ouput overconfident probabilities.
+Neural networks tend to output overconfident probabilities.
 We apply **temperature scaling** to calibrate outputs, improving the reliability of predictions in clinical scenarios.

 Given logits $z$ and temperature $T>0$, calibrated probabilities are